FrozenmanYT/Multi-Tool/README.md

 # Multi-Tool
 *a simple batch multi tool*
-***i paste some script on ebola man but i code the major part, its not really good but i will add some tools soon...***
+***i paste some script on ebola man but i code the major part, its not really good but i will add some tools soon... so tell me what tools do you want ***
 **thank you <3**